EvolvedWeb/evowc/README.md

 # Evo-WC

 Evo-WC is a web component transpiler that takes template file based on HTML and XML and created raw JavaScript Web Component .js files.
-These components rely on a single baseclass that is included.
+These components rely on the baseclass `DFElement` that is included.
 No other frameworks, libraries or code is needed.

 You can create one or more components in the template file.
 But you can only have components or comments in the template file.
 Any other top level element will result in a compile error.